cloudmesh-community/hid-sp18-705/project-report/report.md

 support for features such as Role-Based Access Control, which would be important for enabling library cataloging workflows.
-More systemic analysis would be needed before recommending BigchainDB as a solution for library catalogs, but the results indicate that the possibility would merit further exploration.
+More systemic analysis would be needed before recommending BigchainDB as a solution for library catalogs, but preliminary results indicate that the possibility would merit further exploration.

 ## Acknowledgment